Looking After Your Cat Client: Provide the Best Cat Sitting Services

 02 Always supply fresh water for the cat

 When looking after your cat client, make sure you top up their water dishes every day.
+If necessary, clean them too as some kitties will refuse to drink water from a dirty dish (and you don’t want your cat client to get dehydrated!).
 These are usually best placed away from their food, as on the whole, cats prefer not to drink and eat in the same place.
 And, because cats can’t tolerate the lactose in cow’s milk, make sure that it’s only fresh water they’re drinking.

 03 Keep the litter tray and area clean